September 21-23 2023

 Since 1978

-45 years of CACMUN
+46 years of CACMUN

 In 1978, Mrs. Barbara Johnson founded CACMUN.
 Amazed at the international body of students at Cairo American College, she saw potential.
-45 years later, CACMUN continues to embrace it's international community.
+46 years later, CACMUN continues to embrace its international community.
 While times were certainly different in 1978, the delegates and leaders of both past and present have all shared in a common desire, to make the world a better place.
 Whether it is a discussion of human rights in East Germany or the current war in Ukraine, CACMUN has always been a conference of today's issues and will continue to be a forum for young diplomats.